 When leaving a job, you need to give your employer advance warning, which is known as a notice period.
 There is no universal amount of notice you are required to work, though there are guidelines set out on the Citizens Advice website, so it depends on the contract you were given at the start of your employment.
 If you have been working your job for less than a month, you won’t need to give notice unless the contract or terms and conditions require you to.

 It can be helpful to keep your CV, or resume, up to date so that when you find your next role, you can quickly and easily apply.
 It is much easier to keep editing and updating your CV than to have to start from scratch.
+In addition, make sure you match the right type of CV to the job offer you are applying for.
 You could also create a LinkedIn profile, which acts as a digital resume of sorts, to help you scout for jobs.

 It is important before you leave your job that you make sure your supervisor or line manager can give you a reference.
 It doesn’t have to be immediate, but it is good to have that promise for the future.